kenmcgarry/BiologicalPlausibility/README.md

 G., Kallioniemi, O.-P., Borg, k. and Trent, J. [2001], Gene-expression profiles in hereditary breast cancer, New England Journal of Medicine 344(8), 539-548.

-> Smith, S., Fulton, D., Chia, T., Thorneycroft, D., Chapple, A., Dunstan, H., Hylton, C., Zeeman, S. and Smith, A. [2009], Diurnal changes in the transcriptom encoding enzymes of starch metabolism provide evidence for both transcriptional and posttranscriptional regulation of starch metabolism in arabidopsis leaves., Plant Physiol.
-136, 2687-2699.
+> Whitfield, M., Sherlock, G., Saldanha, A., Murray, J., Ball, C., Alexander, K., Matese, J., Perou, C., Hurt, M., Brown, P. and Botstein, D. [2002], Identification of genes periodically expressed in the human cell cycle and their expression in tumors', Molecular Biology of the Cell 13(6), 1977-2000.

-## Project last updated August 11th 2017
+## Project last updated August 30th 2017